saucelabs/sauce-docs/docs/dev/error-messages.md

 **Cause(s)**

 Our public device pool is available to all subscribed Sauce users and (as you might imagine), some devices are more popular than others.
-We have over 280 device configurations and thousands of devices hosted in our data centre but sometimes a test queue will build up on the most popular devices.
+We have over 280 device configurations and thousands of devices hosted in our data center, but sometimes a test queue will build up on the most popular devices.

 **How to Resolve**

 Instead of passing a specific `deviceName`:
-* When you select a device from the public pool, use `deviceName` to [select the device dynamically](https://docs.saucelabs.com/mobile-apps/supported-devices/#dynamic-device-allocation).
+* When you select a device from the public pool, use `deviceName` to [select the device dynamically](/mobile-apps/supported-devices/#dynamic-device-allocation).
 This way you can specify the type of device (make, model, OS) instead of a specific device, which increases the likelihood of finding an appropriate device that is available for your test to execute on.
-* If you are looking for a specific OS version instead of a specific make and model, you can use the [`platformVersion`](https://docs.saucelabs.com/dev/test-configuration-options/#platformversion) option to fetch a device with that OS regardless of make and model.
+* If you are looking for a specific OS version instead of a specific make and model, you can use the [`platformVersion`](/dev/test-configuration-options/#platformversion) option to fetch a device with that OS regardless of make and model.

 ## Web App Testing Only